 ATTORNEY-ADVISOR JOB ANNOUNCEMENT

-The PCLOB uses the Administratively Determined system in which rank is attached to the individual.
-A selected Federal Government candidate will be assigned to the position similar employee’s current GS grade and salary.
+Series/Grade: The agency uses the Administratively Determined system in which rank is attached to the individual.
+The salary range for this position is statutorily capped at $156,000.

 Major Duties and Responsibilities

-• Serve as an attorney with limited supervision while gathering factual information, conducting legal and policy analysis, and providing legal expertise to the Board in complex investigations and/or reviews;
+Serve as an attorney with limited supervision while gathering factual information, conducting legal and policy analysis, and providing legal expertise to the Board in complex investigations and/or reviews.

-• Prepare memoranda on legal issues and make appropriate recommendations to the Board;
+Prepare memoranda and make appropriate recommendations to the Board.

-• Respond in writing and orally to inquiries from Members of the Board regarding the status of investigations and/or reviews, legal research and analysis, and policy implications of existing and proposed programs and making recommendations to the Board;
+Respond in writing and orally to inquiries from Members of the Board regarding the status of investigations and/or reviews, research and analysis, and policy implications of existing and proposed programs and making recommendations to the Board.

-• Advise and assist in the identification of issues and recommendations by providing legal advice, conducting research, and carrying out investigations, as required;
+Advise and assist in the identification of issues and recommendations by providing policy advice, conducting research, and carrying out investigations, as required.

-• Analyze privacy and civil liberties-related issues, national security and counterterrorism laws within the general range of areas the incumbent is responsible;
+Analyze privacy and civil liberties-related issues, national security and counterterrorism programs and assist the Board in understanding how programs operate.

-• Assist in drafting Board reports evaluating efforts to protect the nation from terrorism and other Board reports to the President, Congress and the public, as well as drafting congressional testimony, letters, and other documents to carry out the Board’s advisory responsibilities;
+Assist in drafting Board reports evaluating efforts to protect the nation from terrorism and other Board reports to the President, Congress and the public, as well as drafting congressional testimony, letters, and other documents to carry out the Board’s responsibilities.

-• Represent the Board in interactions with officials from other departments and agencies of the Federal government, the private sector, and non-governmental organizations, as required; and
+Represent the Board in interactions with officials from other departments and agencies of the Federal government, the private sector, and non-governmental organizations, as required.

-• Superior oral and written communication skills, including the ability to produce clear, logical, and concise products that are targeted to and meets the needs of diverse audiences with different perspectives and objectives.

-• Superior analytic and critical thinking skills, including the ability to identify issues and to develop process improvements, and working effectively and collaboratively with team members and other agency employees.
+Utilize superior oral and written communication skills, including the ability to produce clear, logical, and concise products that are targeted to and meet the needs of diverse audiences with different perspectives and objectives, while demonstrating analytical and critical thinking skills, including the ability to identify issues and to develop process improvements, and working effectively and collaboratively with team members and other agency employees.

-Must possess a LL.B. or J.D. and be a member in good standing of a state bar or the District of Columbia bar.
+Must possess a J.D. or LL.B. and be a member in good standing of a state bar or the District of Columbia bar.